YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

 * <a name="GTM-F135416"></a>MUPIP FREEZE ON operates while an online rollback is in progress.
 YottaDB now checks for contention and ensures online rollback appropriately releases the required resources and other database accesses wait for this to occur.
 Previously in rare cases, it might hang because of shared resource contention.
 [GTM-F135416](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-F135416)

 * <a name="GTM-F135842"></a>When MUPIP BACKUP arguments specify a list, the utility processes regions in the listed order, or, for names expanded by wildcard ("*"), alphabetically.
 Previously, MUPIP BACKUP ignored any user-specified order of regions, and processed regions in FTOK order, which tends to change with changes in operational conditions within the underlying file system.[GTM-F135842](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637997)

+* <a name="GTM-F135380"></a>The LKECLEAR keyword in the YottaDB restrictions file prevents the use of the LKE CLEAR command by unauthorized users, while the LKE keyword prevents any unauthorized use of the LKE utility.
+Previously the only way to restrict the use of LKE was by setting the authorizations on the executable; there was no way to allow the use of LKE while blocking the use of LKE CLEAR.
+[GTM-F135380](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-F135380)

+* <a name="GTM-F135381"></a>When the Audit MUPIP facility (AM_ENABLE) is enabled, MUPIP establishes a connection (via a UNIX/TCP/TLS socket) to a logger/listener process, and sends any MUPIP shell command through the socket to the listener for logging.
+If sending is successful, MUPIP executes the command.
+If the connection is not successful or sending of the command fails, then MUPIP produces an error and does not execute the command.
+When this facility is enabled, all commands typed at the MUPIP prompt (MUPIP>) produce the RESTRICTEDOP error.
+When this facility is disabled, which it is by default, MUPIP commands execute as usual.
+In addition, the APD_ENABLE facility displays the appropriate network error messages and exits the process gracefully.
+Previously, certain network errors could result in a segmentation fault without reporting the reason.
+[GTM-F135381](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-F135381)

+* <a name="GTM-F166755"></a>By default, MUPIP BACKUP DATABASE retries file copy operation once if the first attempt fails for a retriable reason; this is equivalent to RETRY=1.
+RETRY=0 prevents any retries, so if the copy fails MUPIP immediately reports an error.
+Additionally, any copy failure error messages include region information when displaying OS service error codes.
+Previously, while the default was equivalent to RETRY=1 that incorrectly meant one BACKUP attempt, RETRY=0 did not perform a backup, and error reports did not identify the region associated with the failure.
+[GTM-F166755](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-F166755)

+* <a name="GTM-F167559"></a>MUPIP CREATE creates GT.M V6.x (YottaDB r1.x) database files when the environment variable ydb_db_create_ver is defined as [V]6, or when the command line specifies `-v6`.
+The `-nov6` command line option allowing overrides a ydb_db_create_ver and creates a GT.M V7.x (YottaDB r2.x) database file.
+This means r2.02 can operate seamlessly with YottaDB r1.x (GT.M V6.x) databases. r2.00 did not have this support.
+[GTM-F167559](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-F167559)

 * <a name="GTM-DE201305"></a>When the Database segment to file mapping uses an environment variable, and the environment variable is not defined, MUPIP BACKUP uses the environment variable name itself in constructing the file name, as does MUPIP CREATE.
 Previously MUPIP CREATE created database with undefined environment variable name as the database name, but MUPIP BACKUP failed to backup that existing database.
 [GTM-DE201305](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637290)